 Level 1 tasks are less about thinking, and more about knowing.
 At level 1, tasks require students to define, identify, label, and remember.
 Because level 1 tasks don’t require a lot of thinking, they provide great opportunities for emerging readers and writers to practice new literacy skills.

-Wixie includes a library of curriculum-based activities you can use to assess student knowledge without needing high levels of reading ability.
-For example, a level 1 language arts activity might ask students to identify words or retell events in a story.
-Level 1 activities in math, science, and social studies typically involve definitions and labeling.
+Wixie includes a library of curriculum-based templates you can use to assess student knowledge without needing high levels of reading ability.
+For example, a level 1 language arts template might ask students to identify words or retell events in a story.
+Level 1 templates in math, science, and social studies typically involve definitions and labeling.

 Students can also start from a blank screen and use Wixie’s paint tools and image library to draw pictures to recall events or demonstrate knowledge.
 Students can use Wixie’s tools to develop science diagrams and add text labels or write sentence strips with supporting illustrations that tell or retell.